SETTLEMENT AGREEMENT

 GOVERNING LAW AND JURISDICTION

 This Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the law of England and Wales.
 The parties irrevocably agree that the courts of England and Wales shall have exclusive jurisdiction to settle any such dispute or claim (save that employment-related claims may be brought in the Employment Tribunal to the extent not waived by this Agreement).
+From 1 October 2026 the time limit for bringing most Employment Tribunal claims is extended from three to six months (Employment Rights Act 2025).

-IN WITNESS WHEREOF, the parties have executed this Agreement as of the Effective Date first written above.
+IN WITNESS WHEREOF, the parties have executed this Agreement as of the date indicated.

 FOR AND ON BEHALF OF THE EMPLOYER